exploratory-io/book/tutorials/quick-start.md

 ## Visualize data

-There are many ways to visualize data with various chart types.
-In this exercise, let's take a look at a few of them to explore and have a better understanding of the data.
+There are many ways to visualize data with various chart types in Exploratory.
+In this exercise, let's take a look at a few of them to explore the data.

+* **Map** - Understand where the flights are leaving from.
-* Pivot Table - Understand which state and day pairs have more flights than the others.
+* **Pivot Table** - Understand which state and day pairs have more flights than the others.
-* Line Chart - Understand Departure Delay Time Trend in August.
-* Boxplot Chart - Understand which airline carriers have more departure delay times than the others.
+* **Line Chart** - Understand the trend of the departure delay times in August.
+* **Boxplot Chart** - Understand how bad the flights can be delayed by each carrier.
-* Scatter Chart - Understand correlations between Arrival Delay and Departure Delay times.
+* **Scatter Chart** - Understand correlations between Arrival Delay and Departure Delay times.

 ### Map